Last updated on July 13th, 2022 at 02:59 pm

 I feel that it was so much more of a learning experience for me than it was teaching.

 I know you studied abroad in college.
-How was this time back into the world different?
+How was this time back in the world different?